fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

 - **Detailed transaction breakdown**: View gross amount, net amount, and tax amount for each transaction (per respective currency)
 - **Exchange rate information**: Includes FX rates for easy currency conversion tracking

-## Generating a Transactions by Account report in Fiskl
+## Generating a Transactions by Account Report in Fiskl

 To create and customize your Transactions by Account report: